 The good news is: it’s relatively easy to identify and remove pages that are causing index bloat on your site.

 We also have a free tool you can use that will help.

-How to Identify and Remove Poor Performing Pages
+How to Identify and Remove Thin Content and Poor Performing Pages

 Here’s the step-by-step process we use with our clients to identify and remove poor performing pages: